 The Health Insurance Portability and Accountability Act of 1995 (PL-104-191) is a federal law which, among other things, requires that heath care providers develop and implement policies and procedures to ensure the integrity and confidentiality of patient information.
 Students are required to demonstrate an understanding of the law prior to attending their first clinical education experience.
+Documentation of attendance and course content will be provided to clinical sites upon request.
 Students are required to sign a HIPPA form indicating understanding of privacy issues prior to the first clinical affiliation.